tysker/javascript-repo-3sem/day3/CLASS_EXERCISE.md

 In this exercise, we will combine SVG with several of the topics we have been around this semester such as AJAX and REST-endpoints to obtain data, and Javascript for DOM-manipulation.

-The task is to create a web-page with a map of Europe which, when a country is selected with a mouse click, should highlight the country and print details about the country as sketched below.
+The task is to create a web-page with a map of Europe which, when a country is selected with a mouse click, should highlight the country and print details about the country like name, capital, population, area and borders.

 1. Create a new folder called `EuropeMap` and create a new HTML-file called `index.html` in it.
 2. Create also a new Javascript-file called `index.js` in the same folder.